Sharath-Devanand/AirCanada-Campaign-Evaluation/README.md

 1. The Campaign Promotion started on 01/01/2018 and is throughout that year
 2. Some of the Salary values are negative - Need for Data Validation methods for customer info forms.
-3. For all the members with the Education as College - Salary was NULL - Average of the province was imputed
+3. College degree members had salary column as NULL (Why?).
+The verage of the province was imputed.

 ## Technical Tools